Use an anti corrosive paint for protecting steel structures

 The anti corrosion solution for small projects: Anti rust paint & spray

 For smaller substrates or do it yourself application up to category C2, painting at home is also an option.
-There are also small anti corrosion spray paint cans available for this purpose.
-An anti corrosion spray can be described as an ultra thin fluid film compound which you can spray on any steel or other metal surface.
+There is anti corrosion spray available for this purpose.
+An anti corrosion spray can be described as an ultra thin fluid film compound used for spray coating metal to prevent rust.
 In spray form it can protect for up to a year.
 Keep in mind that more exposed areas which are getting constant abuse from rain and salt will need spraying regularly.
 In paint form, longer lasting results can be accomplished depending on the coating system you choose.
 For the best result always opt for a two component coating with corrosion inhibitor additives, for example a zinc rich epoxy coating.
 Such products include Wattyl Killrust product line from Sherwin Williams.

 Find an anti corrosion paint specialist in Australia